Anchalj2018/nlp_project/README.md

 seaborn
 ```

-## Execution instructions
+## Execution Instructions

 ### 1. Clone this repository
 ```
 git clone https://github.com/Anchalj2018/nlp_project.git
 ```

-### 2. To generate predictions using pre-trained  lositic regressoion-multinomial and LSTM models
+### 2. To generate predictions using pre-trained  Lositic Regressoion-multinomial and LSTM models

 Run following command from root.

 ```
 python nlp_project/code/inference.py <predicition_file.csv>
 ```
 - `<predicition_file.csv> ` is the name of file on which predictions are to be made.
-The file is stored in `nlp_projecr/data/ folder`.
+The file is stored in `nlp_projecr/data/` folder.

 For example:
 ```